aiishaan/deadlockDetector/README.md

 4. **Return Result**:
    - If a deadlock is detected, return the `Result` structure with the edge index and list of processes.
-   - If no deadlock is detected after processing all edges, return the `Result` with `edge_index = -1` and an empty list of processes.
+   - If no deadlock is detected after processing all edges, return the `Result` with `edge_index = -1` and an empty list of processes

 ### Compilation